Endometrial Lining Scan

 - Investigate unusual bleeding or pelvic pain

-Investigative requirements will vary depending on the medical purpose of your scan, but some of the commons reasons include;
+Investigative requirements will vary depending on the medical purpose of your scan, but some of the commons reasons include the following;

-In the case of IVF, a baseline endometrial lining scan will likely be requested at the start of a patients menstrual cycle and ahead of administration of any medication.
+In the case of IVF, a baseline endometrial lining scan will likely be requested at the start of a patient’s menstrual cycle and ahead of administering any medication.
 Following stimulation of the cycle, an endometrial lining scan might be further requested every few days to monitor response to medication.
-Only when the endometrial cavity reaches an optimal thickness and structure, will your specialist be ready to organise your embryo transfer.
+Your specialist will be ready to organise your embryo transfer only when the endometrial cavity reaches an optimal thickness and structure.

-Please note that whilst our sonographers will provide detailed ultrasound reports and imagery, they are not responsible for the interpretation of your ultrasound findings.
-The report will need to be passed on to your referring medical or fertility specialist, who will be able to provide ongoing continuity of care.
+Please note that whilst our sonographers will provide detailed ultrasound reports and imagery, they are not responsible for interpreting your ultrasound findings.
+The report will need to be passed on to your referring medical or fertility specialist, who can provide ongoing continuity of care.

-Our sonographer will likely ask you questions in relation to the purpose of your visit and might enquire as to your existing treatment plan to ensure that the ultrasound scan is tailored around your needs, with accurate reporting in the right areas.
+Our sonographer will likely ask you questions about the purpose of your visit and might enquire about your existing treatment plan to ensure that the ultrasound scan is tailored to your needs, with accurate reporting in the right areas.

 This transvaginal ultrasound involves placing a small probe (roughly the size of a tampon) into the vagina.
 This should not be painful.
-The TVS is performed with an empty bladder, so we request that patients empty their bladder no more than 30 minutes prior to examination.
+The TVS is performed with an empty bladder, so we request that patients empty their bladder no more than 30 minutes before examination.